 Togarashi Spiced Tuna

 This alluring dish takes Asian fusion to a new level.
 Togarashi is the salt and pepper of Japan—meaning it’s used to season and elevate just about everything.
 Featuring gifts from the garden and the sea, you’ll love creating this elegant and unique meal.
-Fresh and light, this seared seasoned tuna is paired best with PEJU Sauvignon Blanc, a distinctive red and white blend served chilled.
+Fresh and light, this seared seasoned tuna is paired best with PEJU Province, a distinctive red and white blend served chilled.

 4 tbsp canola oil

 1/2 tbsp Togarashi spice mix

 8 oz Wakame seaweed salad, prepared (Available at Asian Markets or specialty